core-wg/resource-directory/draft-ietf-core-resource-directory.md

 including registrations that lead to an existing registration resource, MUST be rejected by the RD unless the credentials information is identical to (or, in case of SubjectAltNames, a superset of) the stored information.

+Note that even though subject names are compared in this policy, they are never directly compared to endpoint names, and an endpoint can not expect to "own" any particular endpoint name outside of an acive registration -- even if a certificate says so.
 It is an accepted shortcoming of this approach that the endpoint has no indication of whether the RD remembers it by its subject name or public key;
 recognition by subject happens on a best-effort base (given the RD may not recognize any authority).
-Clients MUST be prepared to pick a different endpoint name when rejected by the RD after a change in their credentials;
+Clients MUST be prepared to pick a different endpoint name when rejected by the RD initially or after a change in their credentials;
 picking an endpoint name as per {{arbitrary-ep}} is an easy option for that.

+For this policy to be usable without configuration, clients should not set a sector name in their registrations.
+An RD can set a default sector name for registrations accepted under this policy, which is useful especially in a segmented setup where different policies apply to different sectors.

 # Security Considerations